Antivenin (crotalidae) polyvalent immune fab

 The presence of other medical problems may affect the use of antivenin (crotalidae) polyvalent immune fab.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Snake bite, previous— During previous treatment, your body may have developed antibodies (proteins produced by the immune system that help the body fight infection and are involved in allergic reactions), which may cause a serious reaction with current treatment
+- Snake bite, previous—Use with caution.
+During previous treatment, your body may have developed antibodies (proteins produced by the immune system that help the body fight infection and are involved in allergic reactions), which may cause a serious allergic reaction with the current treatment.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.